stelios333/gsid-fix-magisk/README.md

 ## GSID Fix
-Since Andrioid 14 QPR3 GSID will not work devices with unencrypted /data, meaning you can no longer use DSUs.
-This Magisk module replaces the gsid binary with an older version.
+Since Andrioid 14 QPR3 installing DSUs will not work devices with unencrypted /data.
+This is because some code required for installing DSUs on those devices was removed from an internal library.
+This Magisk module replaces the gsid binary with a modified version that has the removed code restored.